Medically reviewed on April 10, 2018

 How is ioversol given?

-Ioversol is injected into a vein or artery through an IV.
+Ioversol is given as an infusion into a vein or artery.
 A healthcare provider will give you this injection.

 Drink extra fluids before and after your radiologic test.
 Ioversol can cause you to get dehydrated, which can lead to dangerous effects on your kidneys.
 Follow your doctor's instructions about the types and amount of fluids you should drink before and after your test.